sungenchuang7/Impact-of-Covid-19-on-Taiwans-Domestic-Tourism/README.md

 We've built an interactive web application using R Shiny to feature everything described above.
 Since the original project was done in Mandarin Chinese, I've translated most stuff in the application.
 The only thing that I wasn't able to translate is the result of the sentiment analysis because the crawled reviews were all written in Chinese.

-Here's the link to the original web application: https://trainerblade.shinyapps.io/R_group1_final_project/ Here's the translated version: https://sungenchuang7.shinyapps.io/impact-of-covid19-on-taiwans-domestic-tourism/
+Here's the link to the original web application: https://trainerblade.shinyapps.io/R_group1_final_project/ \n Here's the translated version: https://sungenchuang7.shinyapps.io/impact-of-covid19-on-taiwans-domestic-tourism/

 The website has very easily self-explantory features.
 Please enjoy exploring the web application yourself.